Last night's episode of Castle

 Why don't European artifacts have as much magic as Native ones?
 Because Native cultures are more fantastical and unreal--at least to us.

-At least Castle tried to link the artifact to the Inca religion--claiming it was a portal between universes and not just an evil talisman created by a shaman's curse.
+tried to link the artifact to the Inca religion--claiming it was a portal between universes and not just an evil talisman created by a shaman's curse.
 And the disk actually resembles the Inca's golden sun disk.
 As Wikipedia explains:

 Inti is represented as a golden disk with rays and a human face.
 Many such disks were supposedly held in Cuzco as well as in shrines throughout the empire, especially at Coricancha, where the most significant image of Inti was discovered by anthropologists.
 This representation, adorned with ear spools, a pectoral, and a royal headband, was known as "punchao," meaning 'day.'